flavazelli/scraper-demo/README.md

    python langchain_chain.py
    ```

+   This will load the chatbot in the termina.
+You will see a prompt ```Prompt (or type "exit" to quit):```
+   Type in a query about groceries, ex: `give me a list of where to shop for organic bananas, 2% milk, whole wheat bread, butter and red wine`

 ## Notes

 - The MongoDB service can be accessed at `localhost:27017` by default.
 Adjust the connection settings in your application if necessary.